 Google was granted a patent today on a voice query interface.

-There are a number of potential issues with understanding speech when trying to perform searches by voice query, which are described by the patent filing.
+There are many potential issues with understanding speech when trying to perform searches by voice query, which are described by the patent filing.

 With most speech recognition technology, there can be high error rates when the vocabulary used is large, and the amount of dialogue used is small.
 Those applications often need to be trained to recognize unique vocal inflections from speakers.
 A search query is often limited to a handful of words or less.